Who Should Consider the Online LL.M.?

 - Ease.
 Learn without needing special software or computer skills

-Study is part-time, can begin in fall or spring, and a degree can be earned in as little as two years or as long as five years.
+Study is part-time, can begin in fall or spring, and a degree can be earned in as little as two years (4 semesters) or as long as three years (six semesters).
+Suggested completion tracks are listed below.
+With permission from the Director, longer tracks may also be possible.

 |Fall Term/Semester 1: